xorxornop/ObscurCore/README.md

 +	Frameshift
 +	Fabric

-Simple just concatenates them together in *random* order.
+Simple just concatenates them together in varied (or sequential) order.
-Frameshift does the same but inserts *random* lengths of bytes before and after each item.
+Frameshift does the same but inserts variable (or fixed) lengths of bytes before and after each item.
-Fabric multiplexes *random*-length stripes of each item, mixing them all up, much like the Rubberhose file system.
+Fabric multiplexes variable (or fixed) length stripes of each item, mixing them all up, much like the Rubberhose file system.

-...
-Obviously, if it were *really* random, you'd never get your data back.
-No - rather, "random" is the output of a CSPRNG.
+Where variable ordering/lengths are used, these are assigned by the use of a CSPRNG, so the recipient can decrypt - if it was actually random, this would be impossible.

 All items and their configurations, along with the manifest and its configuration, are authenticated with a MAC in the **Encrypt-then-MAC (EtM)** scheme, which provides strong verification and minimum information leakage.
 Upon detection of any alteration, all operations are aborted.